-When will the It is expected that all those employees who are required to undertake the PCA will do so in the 2003/04 financial year beginning from July 2003.
+When will the PCA come into force?
+It is expected that all those employees who are required to undertake the PCA will do so in the 2003/04 financial year beginning from July 2003.
 There are a number of implementation issues that must be worked through before the assessments can begin.
 These include: